lepenghuang/lepenghuang.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Interdisciplinary Ph.D.
-Program in Urban Design and Planning , University of WahsingtonVersion, 2029 (expected)
+Program in Urban Design and Planning , University of Wahsington, 2029 (expected)
 * Master in Urban Planning, Zhejiang University, 2025
 * B.Eng. in Urban and Rural Planning, Zhejiang University, 2023